electric-al/chessbotwars/README.md

 }
 ```

+The parameter `game_id` is a unique UUID for that game, and can be used if your agent requires initialisation or state, however the example agent is stateless (the entire board being described in its fen encoding).

 ## Example agent

-An example agent is supplied with a random move stratgy.
+An example agent is supplied with a random move strategy.
 This example uses the `python-chess` module to compute the board positions from the supplied fen string, and randomly selects a valid move.

 Once the agent app is running (e.g. on localhost:5000) you can curl it with:

 ```
 curl -X POST \
 	 -H 'Content-Type: application/json'\
-	 -d '{"game_id":4,"fen":"8/ppppppPp/8/8/8/8/8/8 w KQkq - 0 1","moves":[],"turn":"white"}'\
+	 -d '{"game_id":"xxx","fen":"rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1","moves":[],"turn":"white"}'\
 	 http://127.0.0.1:5000/move/random
 ```